rackerlabs/docs-developer-blog/_posts/2018-10-30-stats-from-an-ssh-honeypot.md

   - Cloud Servers
 ---

-I decided to run an ssh honeypot in my cloud server on the Internet.
-While this has been done many times by others before I wanted to see what would happen and share my results.
+I decided to run an ssh honeypot in my Cloud Server on the Internet.
+While this has been done many times by others, I wanted to see what would happen and share my results.

 <!-- more -->

 ## What is a honeypot?

-In computer security the term honeypot is used to refer to an environment setup to capture malicious activity in a safe manner.
+In computer security, the term honeypot is used to refer to an environment setup that is used to capture malicious activity in a safe manner.
 You place an attractive target on a network (internal or the Internet) and wait for attacks to come in.
 Your honeypot then captures data about the attacker and can alert you if someone has been caught in it.

 One visual is that of a jar of sticky honey.
-If someone reaches into the jar you will notice the contents being disturbed as well as the person having sticky honey on their hands.
+If someone reaches into the jar, you will notice the contents being disturbed as well as the person having sticky honey on his or her hands.

 A security honeypot may have an easy to guess login password or a fake document made to look like real confidential business data.